PowerBiDevCamp/SalesforceUserOwnsDataEmbedding/README.md

 <img src="ReadMe\media\image3.png" style="width:1.1934in;height:0.82258in" />

-This need for user interaction to load a Power BI report has the potential to make our end users a bit cranky.
+This continual requirement for user interaction to load a Power BI report has the potential to make our end users a bit cranky.
 A embedding solution using **SalesforceUserOwnsDataApp** provides the following advantages over implementing User-Owns-Data embedding using the Secure Embed feature.

 -   When users log in the first time, their credentials are cached in the browser using refresh tokens.